jsdoc2md/jsdoc-to-markdown/README.md

 See [gulp-jsdoc-to-markdown](https://github.com/jsdoc2md/gulp-jsdoc-to-markdown).

 ## Contributing
 Issue reports and patches are encouraged.
-The project would benefit from an additional maintainer, don't be shy..
+And the project would benefit from an additional maintainer..

 ### Composition
 Essentially, it connects the output of [jsdoc-parse](https://github.com/jsdoc2md/jsdoc-parse) to the input of [dmd](https://github.com/jsdoc2md/dmd). dmd uses the [ddata](https://github.com/jsdoc2md/ddata) helper library (also shared by [dhtml](https://github.com/jsdoc2md/dhtml)) and [stream-handlebars](https://github.com/75lb/stream-handlebars) to generate the output.